 In 1981, the Fidelco Guide Dog Foundation was formally established as a breeding and training organization.
 The first five Fidelco guide dogs were placed using the In-Community Placement model Fidelco would come to be known for.
 This model provides for training the client with the guide dog in the environment where the client lives and works.
 This enhances the effectiveness of the partnership.

 Today, Fidelco Guide Dogs is a recognized leader in the guide dog industry and still the only guide dog organization to exclusively breed the German Shepherd Dog.
-More than 1,500 guide dogs have been placed throughout North America.
+They are accredited by the International Guide Dog Federation and more than 1,600 guide dogs have been placed throughout North America.

 As we celebrate our 60th anniversary this year, we are honored to continue Robbie and Charlie’s legacy of transforming the lives of people who are blind.